 - DuckDuckGo – 0.58%

 Internet ecommerce stats

-Next, we’ll take a look at some internet stats pertaining to ecommerce and online shopping.
+Next, we’ll look at some internet stats about ecommerce and online shopping.

 What percentage of people shop on the internet?

-According to DataReportal, 57.6% of us purchase something over the internet every month.
+According to DataReportal, 57.6% of us purchase something online every month.
 That includes both goods and services.